kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 This plot shows a graticule for equatorial coordinates and galactic coordinates in the same figure.
 The center of the image is the position of the galactic pole.
 That is why the graticule for the galactic system shows circles.
-The galactic graticule is also labeled inside the plot using method :meth:`wcsgrat.Graticule.Insidelabels` (Note that this is a method derived from class :class:`wcsgrat.Graticule` To get an impression of arbitrary positions expressed in pixels coordinates, we added pixel coordinate labels for the top and right axes with method :meth:`maputils.Annotatedimage.Pixellabels`.
+The galactic graticule is also labeled inside the plot using method :meth:`wcsgrat.Insidelabels` (Note that this is a method derived from class :class:`wcsgrat.Graticule` and that it is not a method of class :class:`maputils.Annotatedimage`).
+To get an impression of arbitrary positions expressed in pixels coordinates, we added pixel coordinate labels for the top and right axes with method :meth:`maputils.Annotatedimage.Pixellabels`.